noudess/docs-main/Public-EQEmulator-Server-Setup-Guide-(Windows-32-bit,-No-Webserver).md

 When you login next, your server should have a status of 'Locked', but since you have GM status, it will let you login anyway.

-Restricting Access to GM Commands
+**Restricting Access to GM Commands**

 Besides the usual commands available in everquest that begin with a '/', e.g. /say, there are additional commands available in EQEmu that begin with a '#'.
 These are mostly commands for GMs, e.g. #zone, #repop etc. although some are available to normal players, e.g. #undyeme

-The access to these # commands is determined by 'account status' which is set as described above using the world flag <Account> <Status>
+The access to these # commands is determined by 'account status' which is set as described above using the world flag &lt;Account&gt; &lt;Status&gt;
 command.

 Each # command has a 'default' status that is required to use it which is set in the source code.
 This required status is overridden by the value assigned to the command in the commands table in the MySQL database.
-If you want to prevent normal players (who usually have a status of 0) from using a command, set the status for that command to > 0 in the commands table.
+If you want to prevent normal players (who usually have a status of 0) from using a command, set the status for that command to &gt; 0 in the commands table.
 Likewise, to give a player access to a command that they can't usually access (e.g. #zone), set the status for that command to 0 in the commands table.

-Common Problems
+### Common Problems

-Quest Problems
+**Quest Problems**

 If quests don't work at all in game, make sure your quest files are in C:\EQ\EQEmuServer\quests and not C:\EQ\EQEmuServer\quests\quests

 If hailing an NPC works but when you hand them an item they do nothing, then you missed the step where you must copy the contents of C:\EQ\EQEmuServer\quests\plugins into C:\EQ\EQEmuServer\plugins

-Bot Problems
+**Bot Problems**

 If bots don't work, ensure you ticked EQEMU_ENABLE_BOTS in the CMake step.
 If you forgot to do that, go back and run CMake again, followed by the step to compile the executables and copy the executables from the Build/Bin/Debug folder to your C:\EQ\EQEmuServer folder.

 If you enabled bots in CMake but they still don't work, you may have missed the step to source load_bots.sql during the database setup.

-shared_memory startup problems
+**shared_memory startup problems**

 If you click on your start.bat and receive a message along the lines that a shared memory file cannot be created, make sure you have a folder called shared in your C:\EQ\EQEmuServer folder, i.e. a folder called C:\EQ\EQEmuServer\shared